Toward Quantum-Aware Machine Learning: Improved Prediction of Quantum Dissipative Dynamics via Complex Valued Neural Networks: Results and Discussion

 To train and evaluate the proposed neural network models, we employ high-quality reference data generated using numerically exact or well-established open quantum system approaches.
 For the SB model, training data are obtained from the openly accessible QD3SET-1 database\cite{ullah2023qd3set}.
 The dataset spans a four-dimensional parameter space, denoted by $\mathcal{D}_{\mathrm{sb}}$, defined by the normalized system–bath parameters $(\varepsilon/\Delta, \lambda/\Delta, \gamma/\Delta, \beta\Delta)$, which respectively characterize the bias-to-tunneling ratio, bath reorganization energy, bath relaxation rate, and inverse temperature.
 In total, $\mathcal{D}_{\mathrm{sb}}$ comprises 1000 independent simulations, with 500 trajectories for the symmetric case and 500 for the asymmetric case.
 For each parameter combination, the RDM dynamics are computed using the HEOM formalism\cite{tanimura1989time,shi2009efficient,xu2022taming,chen2022universal}, ensuring numerically accurate reference trajectories.

 For the 7-site and 8-site FMO complexes, training data are likewise sourced from the QD3SET-1 database.
 These datasets describe excitation energy transfer dynamics initiated at site~1 and site~6 for the 7-site complex, with site~8 additionally included for the 8-site system.
 The associated parameter space $(\lambda, \gamma, T)$ spans bath reorganization energy, relaxation rate, and temperature, yielding a total of 500 simulations for each initial excitation scenario.
 The quantum dynamics are propagated using a trace-conserving local thermalizing Lindblad master equation (LTLME)\cite{mohseni2008environment}.
 The system Hamiltonians are parameterized following the models of Adolphs and Renger for the 7-site FMO complex\cite{adolphs2006proteins} and Jia \emph{et al.} for the 8-site extension\cite{jia2015hybrid}.
+A detailed discussion of the parameter ranges and sampling scheme is provided in Section~S2 of the Supporting Information.

 Since a 4-site FMO model is not available in the QD3SET-1 database, we generate the corresponding dataset independently using the same LTLME framework and bath parameters as employed for the 7-site FMO complex, with the dynamics initialized by an excitation localized on site~1.
 This construction ensures consistency across all FMO prototypes considered in this study.